What counts as a failure to disclose?

 Mr Ford then raised two personal grievances in September 2022, in relation to Henry Brown and Co’s approach to health and safety and alleged bullying.

 The company became concerned and contacted Mr Ford’s previous employer and referee (who no longer worked there).
-A manager informed then Mr Ford had in fact been fired.
+A manager informed them Mr Ford had in fact been fired.

 Henry Brown and Co wrote to Mr Ford raising concerns that this was misrepresentation, and dismissed him after a disciplinary investigation process, relying on a clause in his Individual Employment Agreement which read: